 When selecting a new HVAC unit, work with a trusted HVAC professional to select the best brand and model for your home.
 The size of your home will determine the size of the HVAC unit that will work best for you.
 Select a trusted brand with a solid warranty for the best results.

 5 – Poor Insulation

 If your home is no longer staying warm, even when your HVAC system is running constantly, your insulation may be the problem.
-Before you purchase a new HVAC system, have the insulation in your home inspected.
-Over time, insulation compacts reducing its effectiveness.
+Before you purchase a new HVAC system, have the insulation in your home inspected?
+Over time, insulation compacts reduce their effectiveness.
 Also, insulation can become damaged from water leakage or pests.
 While insulation is made to last for many years, additional insulation almost always creates energy efficiency.

 At J&W Heating and Air we offer blown-in fiberglass insulation for attics.
 When you schedule HVAC maintenance, ask for a free estimate for attic insulation.
 When your HVAC unit doesn’t have to work as hard to keep your home warm, you extend the life of your unit.

 While HVAC units must be replaced every 15 to 20 years, with smart strategies you can prevent repairs and extend the life of your unit.
 First, notice the common winter HVAC issues and quickly rectify them.
 Also, be strategic in your care and maintenance.
 Regularly clean your air filters, schedule preventative maintenance, clean air vents, upgrade to a smart thermostat and install new insulation.